University of Wisconsin Stout | Wisconsin's Polytechnic University

 This course is designed for classroom teachers and support staff at all levels including Title I and special education teachers, reading specialists, and curriculum directors.

-Concepts, methods, research, and historical developments that form the foundations of teaching reading.
+Course Description: Concepts, methods, research, and historical developments that form the foundations of teaching reading.
 Pedagogical considerations, including general conditions for learning to read and write; developmental phases of reading; principles of good reading instruction; development of a personal philosophy about teaching reading as a reflective practitioner.

 This course focuses on evidence-based instructional practices to promote word recognition, fluency, and comprehension along with procedures to assess children's development as they move from emergent literacy to learning to read and into the reading to learn stage.
 The influence of research upon teaching procedures and the selection and use of reading materials for instruction will also be considered.

 This class will provide a broad understanding of the processes by which students learn to read and write within the context of today's diverse learning communities.

 NOTE: You may enroll in this course to meet your goals for professional development, license renewal, or to complete graduate credits and transfer the credit to another university or reading certification program.

 Readings will be assigned from all of the following textbooks:

 Temple, C., Ogle, D., Crawford, A., Freppon, P. (2014).
 All children read - teaching for literacy in today’s diverse classrooms (4th ed.).
 Boston, MA: Pearson Allyn Bacon.
 ISBN-13: 9780133066821